 To support this work, Mayo Clinic is building policies, resources, technology and other infrastructure necessary to facilitate agility, innovation and data privacy.
 Additionally, Mayo has formed strategic partnerships — including a cloud partnership with Google to enable platform activities — and has made investments in data organization and computing capabilities to unlock key insights in massive amounts of data.

 “It’s challenging to predict the future because technology is evolving so quickly,” remarks Dr. Halamka.
-“The hope is that, as the work of the Mayo Clinic Platform goes forward, there becomes a societal expectation that care is coordinated, that patients are getting the best advice from the best experts, and that specialists are watching patient data as it’s generated to make sure patients have the best opportunities for care.”
+“The hope is that, as the work of Mayo Clinic Platform goes forward, there becomes a societal expectation that care is coordinated, that patients are getting the best advice from the best experts, and that specialists are watching patient data as it’s generated to make sure patients have the best opportunities for care.”

-This ambitious portfolio of work driven by the Mayo Clinic Platform will continually evolve and expand to solve unmet patient needs.
+This ambitious portfolio of work driven by Mayo Clinic Platform will continually evolve and expand to solve unmet patient needs.